Gunnar GourasProfessor, Directly Appointed, Professor of Experimental Neurology

 Dementia defines a category of diseases characterized by progressive and debilitating decline in cognitive functions.
-The major causes of dementia are neurodegenerative diseases of aging, including Alzheimer’s disease, Parkinson’s disease and frontotemporal dementia.
-In addition, vascular disease is an important cause and contributor.
+The major causes of dementia are neurodegenerative diseases of aging, including Alzheimer’s disease, Parkinson’s disease/Lewy Body dementia and frontotemporal dementia.
+In addition, vascular disease is an important cause and contributor of dementia.

 Dementia is a major and growing public health concern as the number of patients and the associated health care costs continue to rise.
 Alzheimer’s disease is the leading cause of dementia.
-Currently, there are no treatments known to halt or slow the progression of this disease in afflicted individuals.
+Currently, there are no treatments that clearly halt or slow the progression of this disease in afflicted individuals.

 Building on prior neuropathology and neuroscience research

 Our group focuses on the pathophysiological mechanisms by which synapses are sites of early dysfunction and damage in the most common neurodegenerative disease causing dementia, Alzheimer’s disease (AD).